Healthy Cookie Dough Bars (Low Sugar)

-These no bake cookie dough bars have a base of grain-free chocolate chip cookie dough topped with layer of melted vegan chocolate.
+Healthy cookie dough bars made with a base of grain-free chocolate chip cookie dough and topped with layer of melted vegan chocolate.
 Sweetened with stevia, these bars are lower in sugar and the perfect way to satisfy a craving for something sweet.
-This post is sponsored by Wholesome® Organic Sweeteners.

-If you’re one of those people who likes eating cookie dough even more than you like cookies, soak it up while the trend is hot because who knows how long it will last.
-And definitely make these cookie dough bars ASAP because they’re totally going to be your JAM.
+So, if you’re one of those people who likes eating cookie dough even more than you like cookies, make these cookie dough bars ASAP because they’re totally going to be your JAM.

 I used Wholesome Organic Stevia, which allowed me to keep the sugar content of these bars relatively low.
 1 teaspoon of stevia is all you need to make the cookie dough in this recipe perfectly sweet.